aldefouw/redcap_cypress/README.md

 ### A Great Start

 The good news is that REDCap is a great start for all of us.
-There's no doubt it's proven and stable platform.
+There's no doubt it's a proven and stable platform.

 Even so - it's still software.